 (b) The board may delegate to the department or a presiding officer the authority to adjudicate violations of the provisions of this chapter or any permit issued pursuant thereto.

-(c) No [permit] application shall be processed by the department or board until any violations pending against the subject parcel or against the applicant are resolved[.], except where processing of the application or issuance of the permit is a condition of resolving a land use violation.
+(c) No [permit] application for a permit issued under these rules shall be processed by the department or board until any violations pending against the subject parcel are resolved[.], except where processing of the application or issuance of the permit is a condition of resolving a land use violation.

-(d) No land use[(s)] shall be conducted in the conservation district unless a permit or approval is first obtained from the department or board.
+(d) No land use[(s)] requiring a permit under these rules shall be conducted in the conservation district unless a permit or approval is first obtained from the department or board.

 (e) Any terms or conditions imposed by the board for a violation of this chapter shall be recorded with the deed instrument